prob140/textbook/content/README.md

+---
+numbering: false
+---

 # Data 140

 ## Probability for Data Science
 -------------------------------
 **By [Ani Adhikari](http://statistics.berkeley.edu/people/ani-adhikari) and [Jim Pitman](http://www.stat.berkeley.edu/~pitman/)**

-This is the textbook for the [Probability for Data Science](http://prob140.org/) class at UC Berkeley.
+This is the textbook for the [Probability for Data Science](https://data140.org/) class at UC Berkeley.